-They're not unlike scams and cons all over the world, but with a little local variation to add some color to your travels through Italy.
+The scams targeting travelers in Italy are not unlike scams and cons all over the world, but there's a sprinkle of Italian local flavor to add some color to your travels through Italy.

 Not a very common occurence, but there are still occasional reports of incidents.